ImgBotApp/InternetNL/detail/web/dnssec/exists/verdict/good_en.md

-Your domain has a DNSSEC signature.
+Your domain is DNSSEC signed.